htrajan/ht-drawsteel/Bestiary/High Elf Palinode.md

 - ✦ ≤11: 3 psychic damage; I1 [[Weakened|weakened]] (save ends)
 - ★ 12–16: 5 psychic damage; I2 [[Weakened|weakened]] (save ends)

+**2 Malice**
+The potency of this ability increases by 1.
+If the target is still [[Weakened|weakened]] by this ability at the end of the encounter, they cannot take a respite activity during their next respite.

 **Recall**

 |                         |                  |